Novemberfork/OIF-ztarknet/ZTARKNET.md

 ## What is not supported?

 - Bob (the solver) is not able to collect his profits in this PoC.
-In order for him to do so, the hyperlane protocol/stack (not the Hyperlane7683 contract) needs to be deployed onto Ztarknet.
+In order for him to do so, the hyperlane protocol/stack (not just the Hyperlane7683 contract) needs to be deployed onto Ztarknet.

 ## OIF Overview